queilawithaQ/documentation/_general/integrations/codacy.md

 ## About Codacy

 [Codacy](https://www.codacy.com) is an automated code coverage service.
-Starting with Codacy and Codeship is fast and easy.
+Starting with Codacy and CodeShip is fast and easy.

 By using Codacy you can help enforce higher standards of code quality and transparency with your engineering tea.

 [Their documentation](https://support.codacy.com/hc/en-us/articles/207993835-Add-coverage-to-your-repo) does a great job of providing more information, in addition to the setup instructions below.

-## Codeship Pro
+## CodeShip Pro

 ### Adding Project Token